MickWPM/number-guesser-fullstack/README.md

 * **API:** Simple RESTful principles for frontend-backend communication.

 ## Development Plan Outline (Target: 10-15 hours)
+Detailed summary of the plan is includeded in the developed [Training Package](https://github.com/MickWPM/number-guesser-fullstack/blob/main/Training%20Package.md)

 The project will be developed in phases: